EU says No to patent-free vaccines for Africa

 The Quai Branly museum in Paris also agreed to give back Benin 26 artefacts stolen in 1892.

-Some 90 percent of Africa's art treasures are in Europe, according to French art historians cited by Reuters, including 70,000 objects in Quai Branly and tens of thousands more in the British Museum.
+Some 90 percent of Africa's art treasures were in Europe, according to French art historians cited by Reuters, including 70,000 objects in Quai Branly and tens of thousands in the British Museum.